nishizumi-maho/nishizumi-setups-sync/README.md

 ## How to Use

 1. Run `python nishizumi_setups_sync.py` to open the interface.
-2. Select your **iRacing Setups Folder** and choose whether to import from a ZIP file or from another folder.
+2. Select your **iRacing Setups Folder path** and choose whether to import from a ZIP file or from another folder.
-3. Fill in the team, personal, setup supplier and season folders as desired.
+3. Fill in the team, personal, setup supplier and season folders as desired. **You shall only add the folder's name here**.
-   Folder names are cleaned to remove invalid characters and extra spaces.
 4. Optionally enable backup or logging and choose where these files will be stored.
 5. Press **Run** to perform the import and sync.
 The settings are saved for the